plone/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 </record>
 ```

-Drop the settings you want to change into {file}`registry.xml` in your Generic Setup profile folder.
+Drop the settings you want to change into {file}`registry.xml` in your `GenericSetup` profile folder.

 Reinstall your add-on product, and the settings will be available.

 ### Python Code

-All Generic Setup settings can be looked up with Python code.
+All `GenericSetup` settings can be looked up with Python code.

 First we look up the registry utility.